 Circuit Courts in Maryland Celebrate National Adoption Day

-National Adoption Day was established to raise awareness that there are 123,000 children in foster care waiting to find permanent, loving families.
-Throughout the U.S. during last year’s National Adoption Day event, judges, attorneys, adoption professionals, child welfare agencies, and advocates helped to finalize the adoptions of thousands of children from foster care while celebrating all adoptive families.
+National Adoption Day was established to raise awareness of the 129,000 children in foster care waiting to find permanent, loving families.
+Throughout the U.S., during last year’s National Adoption Day event, judges, attorneys, adoption professionals, child welfare agencies, and advocates helped to finalize the adoptions of thousands of children from foster care while celebrating all adoptive families.

 National Adoption Day activities in Maryland Circuit Courts include:

 Prince George’s County

 The Circuit Court for Prince George’s County will celebrate three days early when it helps adoptive parents welcome eight children into their families during its National Adoption Day event on Wednesday, Nov.
 12, in the Prince George’s County Court House, Room M3400, 14735 Main St., Upper Marlboro.
 The celebration will begin at 10 a.m. following formal adoption proceedings.
 Lt.
 Gov. Anthony Brown will give remarks, and state Sen. Rev. C. Anthony Muse will serve as the keynote speaker.

 Prince George’s County Circuit Judges Larnzell Martin, Jr.; and Melanie Shaw Geter will assist Judge William D. Missouri, circuit and county administrative judge for the Seventh Judicial Circuit, Prince George’s County, and chief judge of the Seventh Circuit, in the adoption proceedings.